 Buy now, pay later.
 That is the nutshell promise of credit card use.
 That’s why it’s important to understand how to use credit cards wisely.
 Having a credit card or even a few of them is not a bad thing in itself.
 It is one of the simplest ways of beginning to establish a credit history.
 Credit cards are convenient, secure, and can help you manage short-term cash flow.
 They can also become a real headache, and then a real danger to your financial stability.

-According to the Federal Reserve Board’s Survey of Consumer Finances, American households hold an average of $6,270 in credit card debt.
+American consumer holds an average of $5,733 in credit card debt.
 At the same time, 39% of Americans do not have $400 on hand to cover emergencies.

 We all know someone who has found themselves in thousands or tens of thousands of dollars in credit card debt.
 Some of us have been through it ourselves.